johnrsibert/tpl2dox/README.md

 		INPUT                  = simple.tpl

-2. Ensure the tpl2dox script is visible to doxygen.
+2. Ensure the tpl2dox script is in the same directory as Doxyfile so that it is visible to doxygen.

 3. Block comments are not supported for variables.
 Use `///<` to open an in line Doxygen comment to document variables in the